Persistent Volume using SFS

 Step 2: Grant All Access

-- After clicking Grant all access, you can see the popup below.
-If you click on the Grant button, it will grant full access to all resources like Nodes, LB, Kubernetes, and DBaaS within the same VPC to access this SFS.
+- A confirmation dialog will appear.
+Click Grant to allow full access to all resources — including Nodes, Load Balancers, Kubernetes, and DBaaS — within the same VPC to access this SFS.

-- Permission has been granted, and the process has started.
-It should be completed within a few minutes.
-You can view the configured Virtual Private Cloud (VPC) under the ACL tab.
+Once granted, the process starts and completes within a few minutes.
+You can verify the configured Virtual Private Cloud (VPC) under the ACL tab of the SFS.

 kubectl get nodes

-- You can also use the SFS volume through a PersistentVolumeClaim.
-First, create a PersistentVolume that holds the information about the SFS server.
-Then, create a PersistentVolumeClaim that will be bound to the PersistentVolume.
-Finally, you can mount the PVC into a pod.
+You can use the SFS volume through a PersistentVolumeClaim.
+First, create a PersistentVolume that references the SFS server.
+Then create a PersistentVolumeClaim bound to it.
+Finally, mount the PVC into a pod.

 cat << EOF > pv.yaml